-In order to keep your eyes and vision in peak performance and health, each pair of contact lenses is manufactured and prescribed for a certain wear schedule, and to be replaced after a certain amount of time.
+In order to keep your eyes and vision in peak performance and health, each pair of contact lenses is manufactured and prescribed for a certain wear schedule and should be replaced after a certain amount of time.

-Traditionally, people used eyeglasses to correct their vision, but today a lot of people prefer to use contact lenses due to various reasons including comfort, lifestyle, aesthetics, and convenience.
+Traditionally, people used eyeglasses to correct their vision, but today a lot of people prefer to use contact lenses for comfort, lifestyle, aesthetics or convenience.

-At Ewing Optical, we can provide you contact lenses according to your needs.
+At Ewing Optical, we can prescribe the best choice in contact lenses according to your unique needs.

 Types Of Contact Lenses

-At Ewing Optical, we provide contact lenses from the top brands as per the requirements of our patients.
-GP or Gas Permeable contact lenses are rigid lenses which are more suitable for those who want a durable lens with a high flow of oxygen to get crisp vision.
-Toric contact lenses are preferably used for correcting astigmatism.
-We determine the proper contact lenses especially for the patients suffering from presbyopia, astigmatism, dry eyes and keratoconus as they are considered to be hard-to-fit patients.
-They need more patience and time for this purpose.
+At Ewing Optical, we offer contact lenses from top brands based on our patient's preferences.
+Gas Permeable (GP) contact lenses are rigid and more suitable for those who want a durable lens with a high flow of oxygen to get crisp vision.
+To correct astigmatism, Toric contact lenses are typically used.
+For patients suffering from presbyopia, dry eyes and keratoconus, we can determine the proper contact lenses based on needs.
 Bifocal and multifocal contact lenses are designed for those with presbyopia but who do not like to wear bifocal eyeglasses.

 How To Find The Right Contact Lenses?

-After making necessary changes in material and shape, we will fit the contact lens selected by you, so that you can have the best possible fitting.
-We will also teach you how to take care of your contact lens as well as the consequences you will have to face in adverse condition.
-Then we will schedule a long term care program with you to monitor proper maintenance and condition of the lens.
+After making any necessary changes in material or shape, together we'll decide on the best option for your unique needs.
+We will also teach you best practices on contact lens care as well as any consequences you may face in adverse conditions.
+Lastly, we will schedule a long term care program to monitor proper maintenance and condition of the lens.

-If you want to wear contact lenses to correct your vision or get more information, you can contact us anytime.
+If you're ready to wear contact lenses to correct your vision or get more information, you can contact us anytime.

 For a consultation and to schedule an appointment contact us today (561) 798-0244